by Howard Fosdick © FolkFluteWorld.com

 One final distinction among flutes is worth noting.
 A diatonic instrument only plays whole notes.
 It doesn't play sharps or flats.

 A chromatic instrument plays all whole notes within its range, also all the sharps and flats between them.
-To relate this idea to a piano, a diatonic instrument plays only the notes of the white keys, while a fully chromatic one plays the black keys as well.
+To relate this idea to a piano, a diatonic instrument plays only the notes of the white keys, while a fully chromatic one plays the white and black keys both.

 This distinction is important because some folk flutes are so primitive that they are diatonic.
 Others are more musically capable and are fully chromatic.
 (And then there are those that are in-between: they play sharps and flats but only if you are highly skilled.)